KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/responsible_disclosure.md

 # Responsible disclosure

-If you find a vulnerability, you should report it to the developing company, give them opportunity to fix it, and after they have done so, or after a certain time passes, report to the National Vulnerability Database to publicize the viulnerability.
+A discovered vulnerability should be reported to the vendor.
+The vendor should then be given the opportunity to develop a patch.
+After the patch has been published, or in the case of an unresponsive vendor, after a certain time passes, the finding should be reported to the National Vulnerability Database and made public.
+The US CERT offers a good [Guide to
+Coordinated Vulnerability Disclosure](https://resources.sei.cmu.edu/asset_files/SpecialReport/2017_003_001_503340.pdf).
+Your supervisor can assist you in the reporting process.